hwiehasan/LaracApp-University-of-Lar-android-application/README.md

 # LaracApp: University of Lar android application
-I have done this Android project for University of Lar
+I have done this Android project for University of  Lar, using Java and PHP.

 [Watch the introduction video](https://drive.google.com/file/d/1WIMk8_8hGDW3HAN317EBVUUv0yaZiL-7/view)